2024-3YP-Drone-TeamB/Comp-Vis/README.md

 ### Version 1.01
 #### Author - Rory Millard UNIV 11/11/24

     This version only includes the image preprocessing pipeline for thermographic images to ensure:
-    - Images are resized to640x640
+         - Images are resized to 640x640
          - Images are grayscale
          - Images dont contain EXIF data

 #### Whats new?